ShivaliGoel/Quotes-500K/README.md

 Large Dataset on Quotes

-Due to the inavailability of publicly available large dataset on Quotes, we prepared a dataset of our own for solving the task of proposing Contextually Relevant Quotes for images rather than just generating ordinary captions.
+Due to the unavailability of publicly available large dataset on Quotes, we prepared a dataset of our own for solving the task of proposing Contextually Relevant Quotes for images rather than just generating ordinary captions.

 For creating this dataset, we used the Python package - BeautifulSoup, to crawl quotes from various popular websites such as https://www.goodreads.com/quotes, https://www.brainyquote.com/ , http://www.famousquotesandauthors.com/ and http://www.curatedquotes.com/.
 All quotes, except the ones in English, were removed using the Python package - langdetect.